-The additional full annual average staff cost of the proposal including salaries and staff on-cost is \$321,000^{Note}.
+12. The proposed upgrading of one PEO (D1) post to SPEO (D2) post will bring about an additional notional annual salary cost at mid-point of \$323,400.
+The additional full annual average staff cost of the proposal including salaries and staff on-cost is \$320,844.
 We have included the necessary provision in the draft Estimates of 2017-18 to meet the cost of the proposal.